raygon-renderer/raygon/README.md

 ### Animation

 Raygon already partially supports integrating through time in the form of animated transformations, allowing for accurate motion blur of shapes, lights and cameras.
-Anything and everything can have motion.
+Support for motion vectors is in progress.

 Future work with this involves sampling many sub-frame keyframes and using analytic solutions to motion blur such as Time Interval Ray Tracing, which can converge in a single sample!

-### Information

-Raygon has been designed to have anything and everything report its memory usage.
-Almost every single byte is accounted for and can be printed in the debug modes.

-Here is the debug output from rendering the Ambient Occlusion example, rendered with a debug build.
-![Debug Log][debug_log]

-This particular run did not have the profiler enabled, so times show 0ns.
-Furthermore, I have since improved performance another 30%-40%.

-You can even see a few debug logs from the material virtual machine optimizer.

 ## Planned Features (not extensive)